-- 2nd most common cause of vaginitis symptoms (after BV)
+2nd most common cause of vaginitis symptoms (after BV)

-- Candida sp. also normal vaginal flora
+Candida sp. also normal vaginal flora

-- 75% of women will have at least 1 episode, 40-45% will have 2 or more
+75% of those born with a vagina will have at least 1 episode, 40-45% will have 2 or more

-- Prevalence increases with age up to menopause
+Prevalence increases with age up to menopause

-- 80-92% of episode caused by Candida albicans (remainder mostly C. glabrata)
+80-92% of episode caused by Candida albicans (remainder mostly C. glabrata)

-- Risk factors:
+Risk factors:

 - DM

 - Antibiotic use

 - Increased estrogen levels

 - Immunosuppression

-- Contraceptive devices
+- Contraceptive devices (impact is unclear as of yet)

+- Genetic

 - Sexual activity not an STI, but sexually relevant

+- Diet (impact is also unclear and studies susceptible to moderate/high risk of bias)